 Although Susan’s work in the last fifteen years has taken a wide variety of forms, more recently the majority of it has been three-dimensional.
 Some of her pieces have been elaborate constructions, which have taken their inspiration from a wide variety of sources, including Maori ketes (bags woven from the New Zealand flax plant), the Sutton Hoo grave goods, and silver birch trees.
 In each new piece of work, she endeavours to explore further possibilities for fabric construction and to extend the medium in new and unexpected ways.
 A principal technique employed has been “free” machine embroidery, which is used to create a variety of textures, further worked with hand stitching.

-For the 2012/13 exhibition, “Making a Point”, I wish to highlight some of the British artists, designers and writers who were prominent in the nineteen-thirties.
-This period is examined in a book by Alexandra Harris entitled “Romantic Moderns” which won the Guardian First Book Award in 2010.
-I heard Alexandra Harris speak, very eloquently, at the Cheltenham Literature Festival that year and both her talk and book sent me back to research further Edward Bawden and his contemporaries.”
-For more information about ...the diamonds of the dust heap click HERE.
+For the 2012/13 exhibition, “Making a Point”, I wish to highlight some of the British artists, designers and writers who were prominent in the nineteen-thirties. .”
+For more information about the exhibit, ...the diamonds of the dust heap, click HERE.

 My mini-art for Following a Thread

 Detail from a cushion which was part of EAST at the Warner Textile Archive exhibition.